avacca1/English-Sarcasm-Detection/README.md

 # English-Sarcasm-Detection
 <h2>Data Preprocessing</h2>
-In this section, we load and process data using the SarcasmDataset class.
+We load and process data using the SarcasmDataset class.
 To create a SarcasmDataset, input the path of the data csv file and the tokenizer.
 Later use pytorch to crate a dataloader for the dataset (in the main script).

 <h2>Model</h2>

-In this section, we define the model.
+We define the model.
 We will use the ensemble method, which would use multiple models and combine their outputs to get the final prediction.
 The models we will use are:
 1. Custom LSTM model
 2. RoBERTa model
 3. BERT model (the 2nd and 3rd model are pretained, so can be change in the future to other pretrained models if needed).